 Learn how to build this chart with Teamdeck – read our blog post about project cost tracking.

 - Billable utilization.
 See how much of your team’s time has been devoted to billable activities.
 It will help you verify whether a given project is genuinely profitable.

 Of course, you can build many different types of charts and tables using Teamdeck.
 You can try the app yourself by signing up for a free trial here.
-Alternatively, you can schedule a call with our customer success expert.
-Joanna will show you Teamdeck’s different capabilities when it comes to presenting the data about your team’s performance.
+Alternatively, you can schedule a call with Aniela, our customer success expert.
+She will show you Teamdeck’s different capabilities when it comes to presenting the data about your team’s performance.